marcanuy/simpleit.rocks/docs/linux/ubuntu/_posts/2017-06-10-start-emacs-in-ubunt-the-right-way.md

 To turn Emacs into a *systemd* service that can be started automatically during system startup we will create a service to start the daemon.

-*systemd* can manage manage services under the user's control with a per-user *systemd* instance, enabling users to handle their own units.
+*systemd* can manage services under the user's control with a per-user *systemd* instance, enabling users to handle their own units.

 User services like this one, should be placed in